Hys-01/HF-finetune-test/authornotes.md

     reboot the IDE terminal
     USE CMD TERMINAL NOT POWERSHELL, check that path starts with (.venv), if it doesnt, write .\.venv\Scripts\activate

+IF ENCOUNTERING A CUDA MEMORY LACK ERROR
+    restart kernel